hypriot/cluster-lab/README.md

 No configuration by the user is necessary.

 __Cluster Lab is fast to set up__
-On ARM a fully working cluster can be set up in minutes.
+Get started in minutes rather than hours.

-__Cluster Lab is multi-arch__
+__Cluster Lab is Multi-Platform__
-There are Cluster Lab packages for ARM and X86_64.
+Run Cluster Lab on Mac OS X, Linux, Windows and ARM devices.

 ## Getting started
 A node in a Cluster Lab can either be a __leader__ or a __follower__.